Capture of Fort Bute: Great Britain

-Spanish march
+Spain

 Gálvez originally planned to leave New Orleans on August 20.
 However, a hurricane on August 18 swept over the town, sinking most of his fleet and destroying provisions.
 Undeterred, Gálvez rallied the support of the colony and on August 27 set out by land toward Baton Rouge, using as an explanation for the movement the need to defend Spanish Louisiana from an expected British attack.
 The force departing New Orleans consisted of 520 regulars, of whom about two-thirds were recent recruits, 60 militiamen, 80 free men of color, and ten American volunteers headed by Oliver Pollock.
 As they marched upriver, the force grew by another 600 men, from Indians to Acadians.
 At its peak, the force numbered over 1,400; but this number was reduced, due to the hardships of the march, by several hundred before they reached Fort Bute.

 When the force neared Fort Bute on September 6, Gálvez informed them of the Spanish war declaration and the true purpose of their mission, eliciting cheers from the men.
 At dawn the next day they attacked the fort, and after a brief skirmish in which one German was killed, most of the garrison surrendered.
 The six who escaped capture made their way to Baton Rouge to notify Dickson.